-You want to know that your dog won’t feel any pain – putting your dog to sleep at home takes away the pressure of having to go to the surgery and the stress that involves.
-Your dog will be helped to relax and won’t need a muzzle or an unfriendly approach.
+You want to know that your dog won’t feel any pain.
+Putting your dog to sleep at home takes away the pressure and stress of having to go to the surgery.
+We will help your dog to relax and won’t need a muzzle or an unfriendly approach.

-The process involves two injections – the first is a slight pinprick to administer a sedative – your dog will drift into a deep sleep within 15 minutes.
-The second injection is given intravenously through a shaved patch on the front leg or via a catheter into the back leg – your dog simply won’t feel a thing.
+The process involves two injections.
+The first is a slight pinprick to administer a sedative.
+Your dog will drift into a deep sleep within 15 minutes.
+The vet gives the second injection intravenously through a shaved patch or via a catheter into the leg.
+Your dog simply won’t feel a thing.

-Caring dog cremation processes can be provided by Cloud 9 Vets – the cremation will take place at the Chapel of Rest.
+Cloud 9 Vets provide caring dog cremation– the cremation will take place at the Chapel of Rest.
 You can opt to be present or let the vets take care of it all for you.
-When you select individual cremation the ashes will be collected and cooled – before being passed through a cremulator to create a fine ash.
+When you select individual cremation we will collect the ashes and cool them for you.
+Then, we will hand them over to a cremulator to create a fine ash.
 You can have the ashes spread in the chapel grounds or returned to you.
 You can request a certificate of cremation if you would like one.

 Grief affects everybody differently and there’s no right or wrong way to deal with it.
-It’s perfectly natural to feel devastated when your dog has been out to sleep – the pain can sometimes be overwhelming and trigger all sorts of difficult emotions.
+It’s natural that you feel devastated when your dog has been out to sleep.
+The pain can sometimes be overwhelming and trigger all sorts of difficult emotions.

-Get professional help if you need it – if your grief won’t subside and is affecting your everyday life you need to see your doctor or mental health expert to help you with your depression.
-There are many pet loss and bereavement resources to turn to online – with help and advice to support you during these traumatic times.
+Get professional help if you need it.
+If your grief won’t subside and is affecting your everyday life you need to see your doctor.
+They can help you cope with your depression.
+There are many pet loss and bereavement resources to turn to online.
+With help and advice to support you during these traumatic times.

 There are many ways to remember your beloved companion and doing something special can really help you to say goodbye.
-If you were able to make arrangements before your dog died you may have been able to create a paw print out of clay or ink.
+If arranged before your dog died you can create a paw print out of clay or ink.
 Or you can:

 – Display your dog’s favourite toy, collar, and photo in a window box